Unstake (NSTK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Unstake Historical Price

-According to the latest data gathered on Unstake live price page, the current price of Unstake is 0.01594175USD.
-The circulating supply of Unstake(NSTK) is 65.00M NSTK , giving it a market capitalization of $1.04M.
+According to the latest data gathered on Unstake live price page, the current price of Unstake is 0.0179879USD.
+The circulating supply of Unstake(NSTK) is 65.00M NSTK , giving it a market capitalization of $1.17M.

 The Unstake Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NSTK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.